Dental pulp test: Test cavity

-The test cavity technique is only used as a last resort when results produced by all other methods above are inconclusive.
+The test cavity technique is used as a last resort when results produced by all other methods above are inconclusive.
 High-speed burs are used without anaesthetic, drilling through enamel, or restorations to dentine.
 Throughout the drilling process, the patient is asked whether a painful sensation is felt, which would indicate pulpal vitality.
 In the event of a vital pulp, a painful response is provoked when dentin is contacted by the bur and the procedure will be stopped.
 A restoration would be then placed.
 Contrarily, when compared with vital pulp, pulp with partial necrosis will not be stimulated as extensively.
-In the case of partial necrosis, access to and into dentine would be needed, with the dentist progressively invading and drilling deeper into dentine, checking the sensory response—which is usually without sensory response because of the partial necrosis.
-Due to the invasiveness and possible anxiety that it may generate in patients, the test cavity technique is generally avoided.
+In the case of partial necrosis, access to and into dentine would be needed, with the dentist progressively drilling deeper into dentine, checking the sensory response—which is usually without sensory response because of the partial necrosis.
+Due to the invasiveness and possible anxiety it may generate in patients, the test cavity technique is generally avoided.
 Also, there is little literature supporting its effectiveness, and it has been relatively anecdotal within clinical practice.